dotnet/crank/src/Microsoft.Crank.Controller/README.md

   --chart-type [bar (default) | hex]                             Type of chart to render.
 Values are 'bar' (default) or 'hex' --chart-scale [off (default)| auto]                            Scale for chart.
 Values are 'off' (default) or 'auto'.
 When scale is off, the min value starts at 0.
   --script [name]                                                Execute a named script available in the configuration files.
 Can be used multiple times.
+  --debug <filename>                                             Saves the final configuration to a file and skips the execution of the benchmark, e.g., '-d debug.json'

   These options are specific to a Job service named [JOB]